Radu-Raicea/Interesting-People-On-Medium/README.md

     sudo pip install requests

-Modify line 125 in `scraper.py` to put your username and the minimum number of recommendations on the response
+Modify line 178 in `scraper.py` to put your username and the minimum number of recommendations on the response

-    print(get_recommended_users('Radu_Raicea', 5))
+    interesting_users = get_interesting_users('Radu_Raicea', 10)

 Run the scraper